NGINX Instance Manager Tagging Documentation

 To have the tags take effect, restart the nginx-agent service.

-The User Interface (“UI”) can also be used to add tags to instances.
+You can also use the web interface to add tags to instances.

-Click on the instance row to open the slide out panel on the right side.
+Select the instance row to open the slide-out panel.

-You can also remove tags by selecting the “X” next to the tag, removing the tag from association with that particular instance.
+Select the “X” next to the tag to remove its association with an instance.

-NGINX Instance Manager can leverage tags to copy an nginx configuration to multiple instances tagged with the same tag.
+NGINX Instance Manager can use tags to copy an nginx configuration to multiple instances with the same tag in common.

-To use this function in the UI, you can select the tags button in the inventory page, which opens a panel to copy the configuration from one instance to the other instances.
+Select the Tags button on the inventory page to use this function in the web interface.
+Then, in the panel that’s displayed, copy the configuration from one instance to the other instances.

 Select the instance you want to use as the source and the tag to push out.